 I wrote a letter to the Principal of Mason City High School (MCHS) in Mason City, Iowa, the town where I was from and grew up.
 His name was Russell Clarke.
 In my first letter to Mr. Clarke I told him how much I regretted leaving high school, that I had taken and passed the GED test, but still wanted a high school diploma from my hometown high school.
 Mr. Clarke responded back to me and said how saddened he was to receive letters like mine, but there was a way I could re enroll in MCHS through a military education organization called the United States Armed Forces Institute (USAFI) which offered essentially the same courses I would have had if I had stayed at MCHS.

 I finished the program just 2 months before my discharge from the Navy and received my high school diploma from Mason City High School in the spring of 1966.
 I proudly have it displayed on my office wall today.
 It’s physically quite a bit smaller than the other diplomas surrounding it, but it’s the one I’m most proud of.
-Also, I still possess the 13 letters between myself and Mr. Clarke logging my progress over the 2 1/2 year period it took to complete the approximately 13 USAFI courses.
-The last letter to me from Mr. Clarke said when he first heard from me he doubted very much that I would be able to complete all of the courses in order to graduate.
+Also, I still possess some of the 13 letters between myself and Mr. Clarke logging my progress over the 2 1/2 year period it took to complete the USAFI courses.
+The last letter to me from Mr. Clarke said when he first heard from me he very much doubted that I would complete all of the courses in order to graduate.

-I would like to comment next on what my hometown of Mason City, Iowa, has done to honor military veterans from the North Iowa area who have served their country.
+I would next like to comment on what my hometown of Mason City, Iowa, has done to honor military veterans from the North Iowa area who have served their country.
 Mason City has placed a Veterans Monument located in Central Park, which is downtown and in the heart of the city.
-My name is listed on a stone there along with my father Donovan Peterson and my Uncle Roy Peterson, brothers and both WWII Veterans.
+My name is listed on a stone there along with my father Donovan Peterson and my uncle Roy Peterson, brothers to each other and both WWII Veterans.
 Also, there are many of my other uncles and a number of my cousins and friends’ names inscribed on the other memorial stones at the site.